πPositions and Leverage

 In perpetual futures trading, there are two main types of positions:

 π Long Position: When a trader opens a long position, it means they expect the asset's price to rise in the future.
-They're betting on an increase and aim to profit from this growth.
+They are betting on an increase and aim to profit from this growth.

-π» Short Position: A short position is opened when a trader forecasts a decline in the asset's price.
-This is a bet on falling prices with the goal of earning from the price decrease.
+π» Short Position: A short position is opened when a trader predicts a decline in the asset's price.
+This is a bet on the price falling with the goal of profiting from the decrease.

-The main goal of opening a position is to generate profit based on the trader's forecast of price movement.
-If the market behaves as the trader expected, they can close the position and lock in profit by taking advantage of the price difference between entry and exit points.
+The main goal of opening a position is to make a profit based on the trader's forecast of price movement.
+If the market behaves as the trader expected, they can close the position and lock in profit by taking advantage of the price difference between the entry and exit points.

 π What is Leverage